 New Orleans gets all the attention, but the rest of southern Louisiana is just as interesting and fun as a travel destination, especially in the cooler months when you are looking to escape from northern snow and ice.
-The region has a unique landscape and personality, with plenty to explore.
-Outside, you can enjoy the bayous and wildlife for which the area is known.
-Indoors, sample the region’s famous Cajun and Creole cuisines and distinctive regional music.
-Everywhere you go, soak up that one-of-a-kind culture.
+Cajun Country has a unique landscape and personality, with plenty of fun things to see and do.

 First a quick orientation.
 Cajun Country, also known as the Acadiana region of Louisiana, is in the extreme southern part of the state, west of New Orleans and east of Lake Charles.
 Uniquely, Louisiana is divided into parishes rather than counties (it is a very unique place!).
 Most of the area covered here is in the Iberia and St. Martin parishes, including the towns of Lafayette, New Iberia, Breaux Bridge, and other small towns nearby.